-All actions in the AAC’s proposed 2025 work plan align with Council’s strategic mission to serve the community in a responsible, inclusive way, dedicated to building environmental, social, and economic sustainability, creating a vibrant and livable community for all.
+The AAC’s proposed 2026 work plan supports Council’s strategic vision to serve the community in a responsible, inclusive way, dedicated to building environmental, social, and economic sustainability.
+Planned activities include:

 - Review and provide feedback on selected site plan applications as determined by the Town, as described in section 41 of the Planning Act.

-- Present the AAC’s annual report on 2024 Accomplishments and 2025 Work Plan, to Council, through receipt of the committee minutes.
+- Presented the 2025 annual status update and future work plan to Council through receipt of committee minutes.

 In 2024, the AAC accomplished its mandate and goal through the following deliverables: